-AGSURV

-RC

-Credit:

-1
+AGSURV RC Credit: 1 Prerequisite: None Open to: 9-12

 Agricultural Survey is an introductory course which will orient students to the field of agriculture and its many facets.
 It provides the background students need for making decisions with respect to the specific areas of agriculture in which they might be interested.
 Short units on agriculture occupations in both production and non-production areas provide the student with a "jumping off" place for further study in agriculture.
 This survey course will also include the FFA unit.